easybuilders/easybuild-tutorial/docs/comparison_other_tools/README.md

 * worldwide community
 * broad spectrum of supported software (1000s)

-In other ways, EasyBuild and Spack are quite different however.
-Spack is released under a more permissive open source license (MIT/Apache 2.0 dual license), and also provides good support for macOS out-of-the-box, next to Linux and Cray PE (like EasyBuild does).
+In other ways, EasyBuild and Spack are quite different.
+Spack is released under a more permissive open source license (MIT/Apache 2.0 dual license), and whereas EasyBuild supports Linux and Cray PE, Spack adds macOS out-of-the-box.

 The Spack command line interface is quite different from EasyBuild: it supports subcommands (like "`spack install`"), and provides a flexible interface